geekswagg/univention-corporate-server/doc/changelog/index.rst

 LDAP Directory Manager
 ======================

-* First incremental release for new experimental feature delegative administration (:uv:bug:`58113`).
+* First incremental release for new experimental feature delegate administration (:uv:bug:`58113`).

 * Improved performance when removing computers in environments with many DNS